IBM/php-s2i-openshift/README.md

 Since moving to OpenShift, Summit Health has expanded to include new microservices that include an Admin application (the application found in this repo) and an Analytics application.

+This Admin application is used for Administrators of Summit Health to view all of the patients that are a part of Summit Health along with some statistical breakdowns of the patients that include:

+* Age
+* Gender
+* Top three medications used
+* Diabetes prevalence
+* Asthma prevalence

-Here's a view an administrator might see when they interact with the Summit Health Analytics Application:
+Here's a view an administrator might see when they interact with the Summit Health Admin Application:

 ![](readme_images/screenshot.png)